 Was the scribe of Amos 2.6-8 a part of the Holiness school?
 If that were the case, we would have expected to find more than one interpolation of the Holiness legislation terminology in the book of Amos.
 The holiness legislation term חלל את שם קדשי appears in the book of Amos in a socio-economic-moral context, rather than in a priestly context of pureness or impureness, as found in the holiness school.
 In the book of Amos, the holiness legislation term takes on a broader meaning, a fact that reinforces the assumption that the H terminology interpolation in 2.7b is not typically coming from a member of the holiness legislation school.

 Tchavdar S. Hadjiev, in his inspiring research on the composition and redaction of the book of Amos, suggests that Dtr thinking and style inspired the editing of chapter 1-2.
 However, he emphasizes that the redactor was not a Deuteronomist himself, but he had knowledge of the Deuteronomistic scriptures, and that those scriptures inspired him.
 As for the H-terminology addition in 7b, Hadjiev was satisfied with a short comment dealing with a priestly influence on the scribe's work.
-Following his short comment, I argue that the growth of Amos 2,6-8, is evidently a result of scribble activity, and that the interpolation of 2,7b did not belong to the Deuteronomistic school, nor to the holiness legislation school.
+Following his short comment, I argue that the growth of Amos 2,6-8, is evidently a result of scribble scribal activity, and that the interpolation of 2,7b did not belong to the Deuteronomistic school, nor to the holiness legislation school.
 Rather, it occurred under the consequences of the canonization of the Torah, when the Pentateuchal text became authoritative.
-The author reflects independent theologically creativity who had his own position and perception towards the older text, and as Bernard Levinson notes: 'The concern of the authors of Deuteronomy was not to explicate older texts but to transform them'.
+The author reflects conveys independent theologically theology creativity who had his own with a unique position and perception towards the older text.
+As Bernard Levinson notes: “The concern of the authors of Deuteronomy was not to explicate older texts but to transform them.”
 The late scribe who interpolated the priestly verse into the criticism in Amos 2,6-8 was well acquainted with both the prophetic and the priestly scriptures.
 The old narrative of Amos 2,6-8 was reworked in the light of H's laws and terminology.
 Using a short phrase from the canonical Tora source, interpolating it into the prophetic text, the scribe produced a line between the sources, showing that the word of Yahweh is uniform throughout Scripture.
 From the holiness legislation, he aspirated the idea of profanation of Yahweh's name, as the most severe transgression, which threatens Israel's future.
 Then, he adopted this concept into the social-ethical criticism of Amos.
 In order to produce a uniform message throughout the canon, and between the priestly literature and the prophetic social message, he did not need more than one intervention in the text, which painted Amos's social-economic critique in a theologically-priestly sense.